Yoonit-Labs/rxjs-yoonit-store/README.md

 - Persisted data is always returned on getters, when store is reinitialized.

 - When there is a change on store modules, persisted data is reseted, to not cause trouble with wrong store structure.

+- It's highly recommended to use onLoad method to guarantee that persisted data have been loaded to Yoox state.
+Ie: Show load until onLoad callback is called.